tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Argentina.md

 This method returns a list of the payment methods available in all countries.

 ### Method call
-The following examples shows how to call the method for this transaction type according to the programming language.
-For the sake of the example, the request and response here show two payment methods.
+The following examples show how to call the method for this transaction type according to the programming language.

 {{< tabs tabTotal="2" tabID="6" tabName1="Java" tabName2="PHP" >}}
 {{< tab tabNum="1" >}}